Parking and Storage of Oversized Vehicles

 - Burlington Municipal Code Sec.
 10.12.170 — Allows for storage of recreational or commercial vehicles in a garage or private driveway.
 Sec 10.12.180 allows a recreational vehicle to be occupied for residential purposes for a period of no more than seven days.

 - Issaquah Land Use Code Sec.
-18.07.210 - Provides standards for outdoor residential uses, storage and activities related to motor vehicles and non-motorized vehicles, and allows guests to stay in vehicles on a privately owned residential property for no more than 30 days in any 1 year.
+18.07.210 — Provides standards for outdoor residential use, storage, and activities for motor vehicles and non-motorized vehicles.
+Allows guests to stay in vehicles on a privately owned residential property for no more than 30 days within a single year.

 - Olympia Unified Development Code Sec.
-18.40.060(E and F) - Provides general storage requirements for cars, boats, trailers, and recreational vehicles, with limitations (E), and requirements for pleasure boat storage (F), including the requirement that a moored boat shall not be used as a place of residence unless it can be connected to the city sewer system.
+18.40.060(E and F) — Provides general storage requirements for cars, boats, trailers, and recreational vehicles, with limitations (E), and requirements for pleasure boat storage (F), including that a moored boat shall not be used as a place of residence unless it can be connected to the city sewer system

 - Pullman Municipal Code Ch.
 17.105.035 — Provides regulations for recreational vehicle and trailer parking and storage while Sec.
 17.105.037 provides regulations for camper and canopy storage